ContentMine/imageanalysis/README.md

 = PixelIsland =

-A set of contiguous pixels ( could enclose othr islands recursively) .
+A set of contiguous pixels (could enclose other islands recursively).
 Most routines assume that touching can be through diagonal pixels.
 There is a flag for this but it's not systematic.
 Many islands have been thinned and therefore consist of a graph of PixelEdges and PixelNodes (subclassed as TerminalNode and NucleusNode).
-(We had a lot of struggle with different type of JunctionNode and are gradually abandong this - it depends on the thhhing success).
+(We had a lot of struggle with different types of JunctionNode and are gradually abandoning this - it depends on the success of the thinning process).

 == PixelGraph ==
-Routines which extract the topology of the pixels
+Routines which extract the topology of the pixels.